-154. The remuneration policy of a credit institution or investment firm should be accessible to all staff members of that institution.
-Institutions must ensure that the information regarding the remuneration policy disclosed internally reveals at least the details which are disclosed externally.
+158. The remuneration policy of a credit institution or investment firm should be accessible to all staff members of that institution.
+Institutions should ensure that the information regarding the remuneration policy disclosed internally reveals at least the details which are disclosed externally.
 Therefore, according to the size, internal organisation and the nature, scope and complexity of the activities of the institution, the information provided to staff members might contain some of the elements listed in Annex XII, Part 2, Point 15.
 The staff members should know in advance the criteria that will be used to determine their remuneration.
-The appraisal process should be properly documented and should be transparent to the member of staff concerned.
-Confidential quantitative aspects of the remuneration of staff members shall not be subject to internal disclosure.
+The appraisal process should be properly documented and should be transparent to the member of staff members shall not be subject to internal disclosure.